How you may save money this financial year

 9. Switch to simple saving habits

 Small changes may add up to big dollars over time, so it may be worth picking one spending habit to change.
 A simple one may be switching from a large to a small barista coffee to save $1.50 a day.
 This switch will save more than $500 a year on buying coffee while still supporting some of your favourite hospitality businesses during the health pandemic.

 Superannuation is a great savings tool due to the magic of compound interest.

 You may also be able to enjoy tax benefits by salary sacrificing or be eligible for a host of other government incentives that can greatly boost the amount you retire with.

 Consolidating your super into one fund is an additional step that may help you pay fewer fees, save on paperwork, avoid excess insurance premiums, and keep better track of your nest egg.

-1. Australian Government, Department of Industry Science, Energy and Resources, Find the best energy deal, accessed 2 November 2020 at www.energy.gov.au
+1. Australian Government, Department of Industry Science, Energy and Resources, Switch to save, accessed 9 September 2022 www.energy.gov.au

 2. Australian Communications and Media Authority, Call charges from your mobile phone, accessed 9 September 2022 at www.acma.gov.au